siddharthiitrpr/Loader/README.md

 # Loader
-Designed a Loader on Solidworks
+A CAD model of a Loader designed on Solidworks